hy520484/general-NLOS/README.md

  + `x_range0`, ..., `z_range1`: The range of the hidden space.

- + `sigma`: Another tunable parameter that control the filters.
+ + `sigma`: Another tunable parameter that controls the filters.
 If not specified, its default value is 0.23.

  + `th`: A threshold that helps displaying a better reconstructed result (please refer to the function `simple_denoise()` in `utils/show_result.py` for further details).
 If not specified, its default value is 0.